MobileFirstLLC/extension-cli/guide/13-cli-development.md

     1. run `npm unlink --no-save extension-cli` on your project's directory to remove the local symlink.

-    2. Run `npm unlink extension-cli` on the module's directory to remove the global symlink.
+    2. Run `npm unlink` on the module's directory to remove the global symlink.

 ## Debugging & Extending CLI Documentation